Is Product Favored at High Temperature: Enthalpy or Entropy?

 Entropy (S) measures the degree of disorder or randomness in a system.
 The second law of thermodynamics states that the total entropy of the universe always increases for spontaneous processes.
 Like enthalpy, we work with changes in entropy (ΔS).
 A positive ΔS means the system becomes more disordered, while a negative ΔS indicates increased order.

 Consider the melting of ice into water.
-Think about it: the rigid, ordered crystal structure of solid ice transforms into the more disordered liquid state.
-This process has a positive entropy change because the molecules have greater freedom of movement in liquid water than in ice.
-Interestingly, melting ice occurs spontaneously at temperatures above 0°C, demonstrating how entropy can drive reactions forward Worth keeping that in mind..
+Here's the thing — the rigid, ordered crystal structure of solid ice transforms into the more disordered liquid state.
+Here's the thing — this process has a positive entropy change because the molecules have greater freedom of movement in liquid water than in ice.
+Interestingly, melting ice occurs spontaneously at temperatures above 0°C, demonstrating how entropy can drive reactions forward Less friction, more output..

 The Gibbs Free Energy Equation